-Taking a daily vitamin D supplement, within recommended dosages has a low risk for any side effects.
+A daily vitamin D supplement within recommended dosages has a low risk for side effects.
 Consult a doctor first and ask for a test to determine vitamin D levels.
-This will verify if there is a deficiency and how much vitamin D is needed each day.
+This will verify if there is a deficiency and how much vitamin D is needed daily.
 Getting vitamin D into the system is most common with increased sunlight exposure.
 But this might not be an option for certain individuals, depending on the time of year and location.
 This is where supplements come in.

-There is not a one-size-fits-all dosage recommendation.
+There is no one-size-fits-all dosage recommendation.
 Proper dosage depends on individual baseline vitamin D levels.
-In general, the recommended dietary allowance for vitamin D is 600 International Units or IUs per day.
-But in certain situations, like getting older or for individuals that live where there is not a whole lot of sunlight, then a higher intake of 700 to 2,000 IUs per day could be required to improve vitamin D insufficiency.
+Generally, the recommended dietary allowance for vitamin D is 600 International Units or IU per day.
+But in certain situations, like getting older or for individuals that live where there is not a lot of sunlight, a higher intake of 700 to 2,000 IU per day could be required to improve vitamin D insufficiency.

 With supplements, there is the potential for side effects when taking vitamin D. Vitamin D can become toxic if taken in excess.
 This is why it is important to get checked/tested or consult with a physician prior to supplementation.
 Side effects can include:

 Going keto means no carbohydrates, as it is a high-fat, moderate protein, and low-carb diet.
 Diets that follow or are based on the ketogenic diet include:

 - Atkins diet

 - Modified Paleo diet